neonwatty/drafts/meme-search-02-20-2025-updates.md

 - 10x reduction in Docker image size for app / image-to-text service
 - Easier custom setup of the Pro App for local NAS, Portainer, Unraid, etc., with newly enabled [customize hosts names and ports](https://github.com/neonwatty/meme-search/tree/main?tab=readme-ov-file#custom-hosts-and-ports)
-- new smaller (200M - 10x smaller) cutting edge default image to text model for faster local processing on most machines
+- new smaller (200M - 10x smaller than previous) cutting edge default image to text model for faster local processing on most machines

 **New image to text models:**